andrewginns/differential/src/newsletter_generator/ai/README.md

 Each step of the newsletter generation process is automatically saved to disk in a dedicated subfolder:

-- All outputs are stored in a folder structure: `newsletter_output/<newsletter_id>/`
+- All outputs are stored in a folder structure: `newsletter_cache/<cache_id>/`
 - Each processing step saves its result to a separate JSON file (e.g., `categorization.json`, `insights.json`)
-- If a process fails midway, it can be resumed by using the same `newsletter_id` in subsequent calls
+- If a process fails midway, it can be resumed by using the same `cache_id` in subsequent calls
 - The system automatically uses cached results unless `force_refresh=True` is specified

 This provides fault tolerance against: